 Our first lodge, with thatched roofs, and walkways over the water, had no electricity or hot water.
 No reason not to hit the mosquito-netted bed early, since it’s almost impossible to read by the light of a kerosene lantern.
 They had resident parrots and a Scarlet Macaw couple which soared over the compound every morning with their wake-up screeches.

 There were 12 of us on this leg of the trip.
 Talk about bonding.
 We fell in love with each other.
 We would stay in the common area after dinner and play “31,” a great card game that became our primary evening entertainment throughout the trip.
+Here we are playing the game as a group in an airport.

 We would head out on boats to explore the region.
 We took early trips to see birds, sloths and iguanas.